digolds/2cloudlab/content/blog/how-to-apply-terraform-across-entire-enterprises.md

 # You must provide a value for each of these parameters.
 # ---------------------------------------------------------------------------------------------------------------------

-variable "security_group_id" {
+variable "db_name" {
-  description = "The ID of the Security Group to which all the rules should be attached." type        = string
+  description = "The name to use for the database" type        = string
+}

+variable "db_username" {
+  description = "The username for the database" type        = string
+}

+variable "db_password" {
+  description = "The password for the database" type        = string
 }
 ```